Steve973/pychub/docs/USER_GUIDE.md

     - `--venv` (for persistent venv)
 - `--show-scripts`:
   - Allows verification of arbitrary pre/post install script content.
+- `--show-compatibility`:
+  - Shows the supported interpreter/ami/platform combinations.
+  - This is useful for determining if a `.chub` file is compatible with the current environment, or some other environment in question.
 - `--unpack [DIR]`:
   - Wheels, scripts, includes, and the `.chubconfig` are extracted.
   - Specify a directory as `DIR` to extract to the specified directory.